n2gna/PW-Skills-DS-Masters/README.md

 Ans) # can be used to give single-line comments in Python.

 Q8) Mention functions which can help us to find the version of python that we are currently working on.
-Ans) The funstion sys. version can help us to find the version of python that we are currently working on.
+Ans) The function sys. version can help us to find the version of python that we are currently working on.

 Q9) Python supports the creation of anonymous functions at runtime, using a construct called _____________ Ans) Lambda